nilver/fornt-fb/README.md

 ## Create a docker image

 1. Open a terminal and type next command: `git clone https://github.com/nilver/fornt-fb.git`
+2. Run `cd fornt-fb/`
-2. In the root folder Run `ng build --prod` . his will result in creation of a new folder called dist/front-fb in which all compiled files are put.
+3. Run `ng build --prod` .
+This will result in creation of a new folder called dist/front-fb in which all compiled files are put.
 This is for compile the app.
 Previously, you should install Angular CLI.
-3. Run `docker build -t front-fb .`
+4. Run `docker build -t front-fb .`
-4. Run `docker image ls`.
+5. Run `docker image ls`.
 You should get a column with name : front-fb.